 - Details such as how tasks and task lists should be sorted by default

-So far, the bulk of the product requirements document defines how the software will function (functional requirements), this part of the document defines requirements that may be important to your business, but are not about how the software itself behaves.
+So far, the bulk of the PRD defines how the software will function (functional requirements), this part of the document defines requirements that may be important to your business, but are not about how the software itself behaves.

 This is a place where you can communicate any special parameters that the developers will need to take into consideration.
 Here are some examples: